robsonoduarte/cordova/scala-push-notification/README.md

 Scala Push Notification
 ---------------------------------
-Simple example how send one push notification to the devide

-**readme in construction**
+In this simple example we use the (OneSignal)[https://onesignal.com/] Cross Platform Push Notification Delivery.